sophgo/sophon-demo/sample/YOLOv5/README_EN.md

 > **Note**：
 > 1. The test notes in Section 6.2 apply here;
-> 2. Postprocess acceleration does not involve hardware acceleration, and only the test data of the SE5-16 platform and fp32 model are provided here.
+> 2. Because postprocess acceleration does not involve hardware acceleration, it does the same effect on different platforms, so only the test data of the SE5-16 platform and fp32 model are provided here.
 > 3. Increasing `conf_thresh`, or using single class NMS (that is, set `#define USE_MULTICLASS_NMS 0` in yolov5s.cpp for cpp examples, or set the class variable `self.multi_label=False`) to accelerate postprocess to higher level.

 ## 8. FAQ